DenisPasha/bash-scripting/README.md

 Bash Shell: The game is written in Bash scripting, so make sure you have a Bash environment.
 Most Linux and macOS systems have this by default.
 On Windows, you can use WSL (Windows Subsystem for Linux) or Git Bash.

-Getting Started
-Prerequisites
-To run this game, you need:

-Bash Shell: The game is written in Bash scripting, so make sure you have a Bash environment.
-Most Linux and macOS systems have this by default.
-On Windows, you can use WSL (Windows Subsystem for Linux) or Git Bash.
 Installation
 Clone this repository or download the script: